mobileink/gaem/README.md

 Now you can quickly recompile and serve a different servlet in the repl:

 	user=> (request)

+So you can use the repl to develop your code rapidly, but you always want to do system testing using the dev_appserver before deploying.

 Eventually it would be nice to run the dev appserver (DevAppServerMain) in the repl but that's a lot harder to do than you